Tuesday, October 30, 2012

 Anyway, within a single month, I was able to completely turn the store around.
 It really was my best work.
 I was able to take all the skills and experiences I’d picked up over my retail career and use them to completely make over this store.
 Sure, it only took me 13 years…

 So yeah, my DM and her boss were probably pretty pissed when I quit that October.
-I already wrote in detail about that time in my life here, but suffice to say, I wasn't happy.
-While I may have been killing at my job, the job was killing me back.
-The hours were long and very late, so I had no outside life, or any real contact with my friends.
+I've already written in detail about that time in my life here, but suffice it to say, I wasn't happy.
+While I may have been killing it at my job, the job was killing me back.
+The hours were long and very late, so I had no outside life or any real contact with my friends.
 After spending my birthday alone, I realized I’d also be spending Thanksgiving alone and Christmas alone.
 That was no way to live.

-After a nudge from my dear friend Little Bit, I found the courage to pick up and get the hell out of New York and start my life over again in Baltimore, within easy access of my brother and sister.
+After a nudge from my dear friend Little Bit, I found the courage to pick up and get the hell out of New York and start my life over again in Baltimore, with easy access to my brother and sister.

 It worked out.
 I've been working in a nice, steady office job for the last 15 years (come March).
 And every day I walk into my cubicle, I thank my lucky stars that I’m not opening a register, or sweeping a floor.